learn-safran-navigation-timing/skydel-plug-ins/README.md

 With plug-ins, users can develop features and integrate them to the Skydel user interface and the real-time simulation engine.
 In Skydel's context, a plug-in is a dynamic library (*.so* on Ubuntu and *.dll* on Windows).

-This repository contains the Skydel Plug-ins Software Development Kit (SDK) and multiple plug-in examples.
+This repository contains the Skydel Plug-ins Software Development Kit (SDK).

 ### Getting Started